Doy-lee/ASANManualPoisoning/readme.md

 chunks should start with 8-aligned addresses.
 ```

-This repository runs some simple tests to clarify the behaviour of
+So then this repository runs some simple tests to clarify the behaviour
-the API on un/aligned addresses at various sizes without having
+of the API on un/aligned addresses at various sizes without having
 to dig into source code or read the [ASAN paper](https://static.googleusercontent.com/media/research.google.com/en/pubs/archive/37752.pdf).

 We use a stack-allocated 16 byte array and test un/poisoning